UV Varnish Printing Guide for UV Flatbed Printers

 Fake Silicone Label (Imitation Silicone)

-Take a look at the overall effect: it has a strong 3D texture, available in both glossy and matte finishes, and can even be made in gold or silver, with fine surface details.
+Take a look at the overall effect: it has a strong 3D texture, is available in both glossy and matte finishes, and can even be made in gold or silver, with fine surface details.

 The process starts with fake silicone label printing.